BenHeubl/BenHeubl.github.io/_posts/2016-09-26-navie-bayes.md

 ![alt text](/images/naive/plots/oldHill_wordcloud.png)

 The speeches as Secretary of State might not be perfect to judge on her campaign speaking style for the 2016 presidential election.
-One should mind to compare apples with oranges.
 To find a possibly more closely related dataset, Hillary's presidential campaign speeches from her 2008 presidential election campaign might serve us well.
 Again, fetched data from the web, this time from the [UCSB page](http://www.presidency.ucsb.edu/2008_election_speeches.php?candidate=70&campaign=2008CLINTON&doctype=5000) .
 We see our model in action on the following instances:

 ```r
 Clinton_2008_Presidential_Election                       Hillary_2016